anti-ltd/iUX-MacOS/README.md

 | [`MenuBarController.swift`](Sources/iUX/MenuBar/MenuBarController.swift) | `NSStatusItem` host — popover + right-click menu |
 | [`OverlayWindow.swift`](Sources/iUX/Overlay/OverlayWindow.swift) | Borderless, draggable, always-on-top panel |
 | [`GlassPanel.swift`](Sources/iUX/Overlay/GlassPanel.swift) | The `.glassPanel()` dark-glass chrome |

 ---

+---

+## Privacy

+iUX is a source-only library.
+It makes no network connections, collects no analytics, and reads no user data.
+It has no runtime of its own — it static-links into each app that uses it.

+---